mdeguzis/steamcmd-wrapper/README.md

 A SteamCMD CLI wrapper for GNU/Linux systems.
 This is very much a WIP right now.
 Feel free to contribute.
 The Goal to to expose commond steamcmd functions in an easy way, document the utility, and provide quick access to features.

+# Using steamcmd-wrapper

+./steamcmd-wrapper [options]

+For help and options:

+./steamcmd-wrapper --help

 # Informational Links

 * [SteamCMD (Valve)](https://developer.valvesoftware.com/wiki/SteamCMD)